Protecting Against SQL injection attacks

 Introduction

-The object of this document is not to outline all the clever methods a SQL injector can use to take advantage of your vulnerable application, but to:
+The aim of this document is not to outline all the clever methods a SQL injector can use to take advantage of your vulnerable application, but to:

 What is SQL injection?

 SQL injection is a technique in which an attacker inserts malicious code into strings that are later passed to a database for execution.
-SQL injection exploits applications that formulate SQL statements from user input (e.g., from values input in a form on a web site).
-The vulnerability is due to either incorrectly filtered input or wrongly typed input, but is always the result of concatenating user input with SQL strings to perform a database action.
+SQL injection exploits applications that generate SQL statements from user input.
+(For example, from values input in a form on a web site.)
+The vulnerability is either due to incorrectly filtered input or wrongly typed input, but is always the result of concatenating user input with SQL strings to perform a database action.

 Why would someone attempt SQL injection?